xguenard/AsciiBird/README.md

 # AsciiBird

-AsciiBird is an ncurses port of Flappy Bird.
+AsciiBird is a ncurses port of Flappy Bird.

 This game uses the curses librairy and Python 3.4.